openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

   install from latest stable release (override with env variable `PAC_RELEASE`) instead of ko. `-c` will only do the pac configuration (ie: creation of secrets/ingress etc..)

+- see the [install.sh](https://github.com/openshift-pipelines/pipelines-as-code/blob/main/hack/dev/kind/install.sh) -h for all flags

 ## Gitea